Dirk-/Asurino-Library/README.md

 `#include <Asuro.h>`

 To stop using this library, delete that line from your sketch.
+Please take a look at the example sketches in the `File` - `Examples` menu of the Arduino IDE.

 Uploading the compiled sketch to ASURO directly from the Arduino IDE is not supported.
 You have to select `Export compiled binary file` and `Show sketch folder`